dharmatej2/Deploying-a-ML-Model-to-Cloud-Application-Platform-with-FastAPI/model_card.md

 F1 Score	(fill value)

 ## Ethical Considerations
-### Biases in Data: The model is trained on demographic data which may contain biases.
+Biases in Data: The model is trained on demographic data which may contain biases.
 Features like race, sex, and education level may introduce discrimination if the model is used improperly.

-### Fairness: Care should be taken to ensure fairness, particularly in sensitive applications such as hiring or lending.
+airness: Care should be taken to ensure fairness, particularly in sensitive applications such as hiring or lending.

 ## Caveats and Recommendations
-### Generalization: This model may not perform well on data outside the U.S. or data that differs significantly from the training set.
+Generalization: This model may not perform well on data outside the U.S. or data that differs significantly from the training set.

-### Bias: The model could be biased due to the demographic variables in the dataset.
+Bias: The model could be biased due to the demographic variables in the dataset.
 It is essential to evaluate fairness before deploying it in sensitive areas.

-### Usage: It’s recommended to combine this model with additional fairness checks and other data sources to avoid discriminatory outcomes.
+Usage: It’s recommended to combine this model with additional fairness checks and other data sources to avoid discriminatory outcomes.